andrewfitzy/2023-advent-of-code/README.md

 ```

 ## Committing
-The pre-commit hook should kick-in, when it does it will run GTS which lints and prettifies the code
+When comitting pre-commit hook should kick-in, when it does it will run GTS which lints and prettifies the code
 ```bash
 $ git add --all
 $ git commit -a